Inside Ukraine’s elite corps where NATO combat medicine faces drone war reality check

 Just three months later, Putin’s full-scale invasion of Ukraine gave Karina her chance.
 Armed with her language skills and experience in both Ukraine and Italy, she stepped into the role of a local producer for Italian news outlets in April 2022, guiding them to frontline stories across the war zone.

-But as the war ground on and global attention shifted — most notably during the Israel-Hamas conflict — Karina felt the spotlight dim.
-With it, so did Karina’s sense of making a real impact.
+But as the war ground on and global attention shifted — most notably during the Israel-Hamas war — Karina felt the spotlight dim.
+With it, so did her sense of making a real impact.

 “I started looking for something more meaningful, something where I could save lives directly.
-That’s when I turned to tactical medicine.”
+That’s when I turned to tactical medicine,” she says.

 Inside Ukraine’s pioneering paramedic force